ColoradoChristianUniversity/CIS-230-SP24/Ethics/SethFreeman/Week13 Ethics.md

 > Matthew 18:15 (ESV): "If your brother sins against you, go and tell him his fault, between you and him alone.
 If he listens to you, you have gained your brother."

 ☝ __First Principle:__
-> Bringing it up to the pastor directly will not only ease my mind if I'm wrong, but possibly cause repentence if I'm right or reveal a deeper problem that could make the pastor unfit to lead the church.
+> Bringing it up to the pastor directly will not only ease my mind if I'm wrong, but possibly cause repentance if I'm right or reveal a deeper problem that could make the pastor unfit to lead the church.
 Either way, starting with the individual themselves will seem more respectful than bringing others into it right off the bat.

 ## Option 3: _Bring It Up to the Elders_